Kopernicus/Kopernicus/BandC.md

 7.)
 Some mods that used custom Terrain Presets may require you to delete your settings.cfg file and reset your settings with this release.
 This is rare, but can happen.
 See [this](https://forum.kerbalspaceprogram.com/index.php?/topic/200143-112x-kopernicus-stable-branch-last-updated-march-7th-2023/&do=findComment&comment=4258139) post for details.

 8.)
-Not exactly a bug, but worth mentioning: The Kopernicus_Config.cfg file is rewritten when the game exits.
+Not exactly a bug, but worth mentioning: The Kopernicus_Config.cfg file is rewritten/created when the game exits.
 This means any manual (not in the GUI) edits made while playing the game will not be preserved.
 Edit the file only with the game exited, please.

 Known Caveats: